 - Students must be eligible for financial aid, complete all processing, meet Satisfactory Academic Progress (SAP) requirements, and be enrolled in sufficient eligible credit hours before funds are disbursed.

-- If it is necessary to adjust or modify your award, Financial Aid & Scholarship will attempt to notify you of the change.
+- If it is necessary to adjust or modify your award, Financial Aid & Scholarships will attempt to notify you of the change.

 - If you are convicted of a controlled substance-related offense while receiving federal financial aid, your aid eligibility will be impacted.

-As a courtesy, Financial Aid & Scholarship makes the following guide available to any BYU–Hawaii incoming domestic students.
+As a courtesy, Financial Aid & Scholarships makes the following guide available to any BYU–Hawaii incoming domestic students.